Hubert Aiwanger

-Hubert Aiwanger (born 26 January 1971) is a German politician and party leader of the Free Voters (German: Freie Wähler) since 2018 and is currently the Deputy Minister President of Bavaria and the Bavarian Minister of Economic affairs, Regional Development and Energy.
-He is both the faction leader of the Federal Association of Free Voters as well as the Bavarian State Association of Free and Independent Voters, in addition to being the chairman of the Federal Free Voters Party and the Free Voters of Bavaria Party.
-He has acted as the Party leader of the Parliamentary faction of the Free Voters of Bavaria since 2008.
+Hubert Aiwanger (born 26 January 1971) is a German politician and party leader of the Free Voters (German: Freie Wähler) since 2018, the Deputy Minister President of Bavaria and Bavarian Minister of Economic affairs, Regional Development and Energy.

+He is both the faction leader of the Federal Association of Free Voters and the Bavarian State Association of Free and Independent Voters, in addition to being the chairman of the Federal Free Voters Party and the Free Voters of Bavaria Party.
+He has acted as the party leader of the Parliamentary faction of the Free Voters of Bavaria since 2008.

 Early life

 Upon graduating from the Burkhart-Gymnasium in Mallersdorf-Pfaffenberg and subsequently finishing his compulsory military service, he studied agricultural sciences at the Weihenstephan College with tuition assistance from the Hanns-Seidel-Stiftung, receiving a degree in Agricultural Engineering.
-Aiwanger is a Roman Catholic.
+Aiwanger is a Roman Catholic and speaks often in Central Bavarian dialect.

+He is married to Tanja Schweiger, who since May 2014 has served as Landrätin of Landkreis Regensburg.
+The couple has two sons, Laurenz and Adrian.